 - I. The Productivity Enhancement Program (PEP) allows eligible employees to exchange previously accrued annual leave (vacation) and/or personal leave in return for a credit to be applied toward their employee share of NYSHIP premiums on a biweekly basis.
 In no case can the credit available under the program be applied to the employer share of NYSHIP premiums. - II.
-The program will be available for the entire calendar year in 2016.
-The enrollment period for this year was conducted during the month of December 2015.
+The program will be available for the entire calendar year in 2020, 2022 and 2023.
+For calendar year 2021, the program shall be effective July 1, 2021 and shall be prorated.
+The enrollment period for calendar year 2021 will be conducted as soon as practicable following ratification.
+The enrollment period for 2022 and 2023 will be conducted during the month of October immediately preceding that year.